redkite-labs/redkitecms-docs/book/website-deploy.rst

 .. note::

-    The deploying process is very quick but it takes some time because, when the RedKite CMS process is ended, RedKite CMS must call the Symfony2 commands to reinstall assets, dump assets for assetic and clean the cache.
+    The deploying process is very quick but it takes some time because, when the generation process ends, RedKite CMS must call the Symfony2 commands to install and dump assets and to clear the cache.

 The deploying process
 ^^^^^^^^^^^^^^^^^^^^^

-Deploying the website is a hard work, but only for RedKite CMS, in fact you are only required to choose the deploying environment.
+Deploying the website is a hard work, but only for RedKite CMS, in fact you are only required to click on the environment you'd like to deploy.

 To deploy for the stage environment simply click the **Deploy stage** button from the top toolbar.